-Dr. Kristie has provided therapy, assessment, and research in a variety of clinical settings, including mental health clinics, counseling centers, psychiatric hospitals, drug and alcohol treatment centers and medical centers.
+Dr. Kristie has provided therapy, assessment, and research in a variety of settings, including mental health clinics, psychiatric hospitals, drug and alcohol treatment centers and medical centers.
 She was also the Clinical Director of a dual-diagnosis facility.
 She has been appointed to and continues to serve on the Florida Bar’s Committee on the Mental Health & Wellness of Florida Lawyers.
-In addition to seeing clinical patients, she provides gifted, learning disability, ADHD, bariatric surgery, and emotional support animal evaluations.
+In addition to seeing clinical patients, Dr. Kristie provides gifted, psychoeducational, and neuropsychological testing.

 Dr. Kristie utilizes a combination of therapeutic techniques, including Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (ERP), and Eye Movement Desensitization and Reprocessing (EMDR).
-She helps children, adolescents, and adults suffering from Anxiety, Depression, Obsessive-Compulsive Disorder, Phobias and Post-Traumatic Stress Disorder (PTSD), as well as abandonment, codependency, behavior disorders, dysfunctional relationship dynamics, and employment stress.
-She is most often accompanied by her trained therapy dog, Sienna, in her sessions.
+She helps children, adolescents, and adults work through challenges associated with anxiety, obsessions and/or compulsions, phobias, and trauma, as well as social distress, low self-esteem, abandonment, codependency, life transitions, and relationship distress.
+She is often accompanied by her trained therapy dog, Sienna, in her sessions.

 Ana Luz R. Rashad, L.C.S.W.